techedia/MoneyPlusLiberayCaseImport/README.md

 * Check we are within operational hours - to ensure import files are setup within operational hours of Proclaim (DB \ task servers)
 * Check no existing import files exist - if they do then Proclaim is still importing cases so wait
-* Make a backup to a folder of the master CSV file before further processing
+* Make a backup to a folder set in config of the master CSV file before processing
 * Get the first x rows from the master CSV file for the import file 1
 * Get the next x rows from the master CSV file for the import file 2
-* Remove the rows from the master CSV file that are going into import file 1 and 2
+* Remove the rows from the master CSV file that are going into import file 1 and 2 and save
-* Create the impoer files 1 and 2
+* Create the import files 1 and 2 in the required folders

+## Logging

+Logs to local log file in subfolder

 ## Config

-Self documenting and setting should be obvious to what they are for
+Self documenting and settings should be obvious to what they are for